exadel-inc/esl/src/modules/esl-share/README.md

 `<esl-share-list>` is a custom element that is used for showing the list of social media buttons.
 The element's content (a set of `<esl-share-button>`) is created automatically by specifying a list of networks or groups to display.
 Available social networks and their groups are listed in the configuration file.

 `<esl-share-popup>` is a custom element used as a wrapper for content that can be displayed as a pop-up element.
-The content of the element consists of `<esl-share-button>`. `<esl-share-popup>` exists in a single instance and it refreshes its content every time its state changes to the "open" state.
+The content of the element consists of `<esl-share-button>`. `<esl-share-popup>` exists in a single instance and it refreshes its content every time its state changes to "open".

 `<esl-share-popup-trigger>` is a custom element, that allows triggering `<esl-share-popup>` instance state changes.